 7th May 2020 by funeral-industry-news

 The Deceased Management Advisory Group (DMAG), which consists of representative bodies from across the funeral industry, has issued a short guidance note that echoes the Scottish Government’s position on appropriate usage of body bags when handling COVID-19 confirmed infected, or suspected, deceased.
 Please view this via their website here.

 Social Security Scotland has outlined below what it is doing to try and ease the pressure for funeral directors during the coronavirus pandemic.
 Relaxing eligibility timescales Funeral Support Payment continues to only be available to people in Scotland, who are on certain benefits or tax credits, who had the nearest relationship to the deceased, and...

 Access to COVID-19 testing in Scotland has been widened and that includes to funeral industry workers, if showing symptoms of COVID-19.
 Please see this publication from 25 April: Coronavirus (COVID-19): testing for key workers in Scotland.
 It sets out how tests are available.
 We won’t include details in this post, as the publication states it...

 22nd April 2020 by funeral-industry-news

 On 1 April our blog post advised that National Records of Scotland (NRS), working with local authorities, have now moved to a remote registration model during the current national emergency.
-Additionally, local authorities have now, where possible, moved to offering a 7-day registration service.
-As the configuration of services is a matter for each local...
+Additionally, local authorities have now, where possible, moved to offering a [Update: 6-day registration service M-Sa, not on Sundays, and which is being kept under...